 Drivers are evaluated for their driving history and must have relatively clean records to be hired.
 A valid driver's license is necessary, and in some locations, a special license is required.
 There are also minimum insurance requirements.

 According to the BLS, taxi drivers earned an average of $26k as of May 2017.
 Uber estimates that its drivers averaged $19 per hour, with rates in excess of $30 per hour in New York City.

 11. Certified Nursing Assistant (CNA) and Home Health Aide (HHA)

-Certified nursing assistants and home health aides are needed around the clock in hospitals, nursing homes, assisted living facilities, and the homes of patients.
+Certified nursing assistants and home health aides are needed around the clock in hospitals, nursing homes, assisted living facilities and in patients' homes.
 Due to the aging of baby boomers, this field has a very high projected growth rate (18 percent by 2024).
 They monitor and measure vital signs and observe the health state of patients.
-CNAs and HHAs bath, feed, and change the clothing of patients and help them to conduct their daily activities.
+CNAs and HHAs bath, feed and change the clothing of patients and help them to conduct their daily activities.

 Certification requirements vary by state and healthcare provider but most workers must complete courses in basic patient care lasting from 4 to 12 weeks.

 According to the BLS, as of May 2017 nursing assistants earned an average of $27.5k, with the top 10 percent earning over $38.5k.
 Home health aides earned an average of $23k, with the top 10% earning over $31k.